 The grants currently available are the Additional Restrictions Grants available at the discretion of local councils for businesses that are severely impacted by restrictions, and that may or may not be in the business rates system.

 HELP FOR THE SELF EMPLOYED

-The Self-Employed Income Support Scheme (SEISS) has been extended and the level of support increased.
+The Self-Employed Income Support Scheme (SEISS) has been extended to the end of September.
 The background to the scheme is as follows:

 The self-employed were originally eligible for a payment equal to 80% of their monthly profits, capped at £2,500, for three months.
 Most payments were received in June 2020;

 Only those with trading profit of less than £50,000 in 2018-19 or on average over the previous three years will be eligible;

 The payment was based on their average monthly profits over the last three financial years;